-Arwel Jones won the ERS Best Abstract Grant for Healthy Lungs for Life for his abstract: Impact of the British Lung Foundation Active Steps service on patient reported outcomes
+Dr Arwel Jones won the ERS/ELF grant for the best abstract in a Healthy Lungs for Life topic, for his abstract: Impact of the British Lung Foundation Active Steps service on patient reported outcomes

 The Active Steps service was launched by the British Lung Foundation in January 2019 to support inactive adults living with a lung condition to become and stay physically active over a 12-month period.
 All service users received 1:1 telephone health coaching, regular email newsletters, and an information pack including the Keep Active booklet, Active Steps plan, Stay Active, Stay Well activity DVD, and a letter to give to their GP.

 We know that increasing physical activity has many benefits for people with chronic lung conditions, including improvements in symptoms, fitness and quality of life.
 In contrast, being physically inactive is linked to worsening health, including higher risk of hospitalisation and death.